 - Failure to Follow Medical Instructions

 Due to the complexity of the social security disability benefits application process, first-time applications for Social Security Disability Insurance are often denied.
-Our Georgia disability lawyers can help guide you through the process to demonstrate that you satisfy the necessary requirements.
+Our social security disability lawyers can help guide you through the process to demonstrate that you satisfy the necessary requirements.
 This frequently entails helping you gather the appropriate medical records or testimonies regarding your disability.
 Contact our office to schedule a free consultation today.

-Contact Our Georgia Disability Lawyers Today!
+Contact Our Disability Lawyers Today!

 If you are ready to file a Social Security Disability claim and do not have an attorney, call Disability Lawyer Sam Earley at 770-881-7171 or complete our online contact form for a free consultation and enjoy personal service from a social security disability attorney who cares and enjoys helping people.